designhammer/claroalter-drupal/README.md

 ## Theme Styles

 The Claro Alter theme is using the [jsDelivr CDN](https://www.jsdelivr.com/?docs=gh) to deliver the latest styling updates from this Github repo.
-To override styles per-project, uncomment this line `claroalter/claroalter-overrides`, in file `claroalter.libraries.yml`

 _moving to S3 bucket_

+To override styles per-project, uncomment this line: `claroalter/claroalter-overrides`, in file `claroalter/claroalter.info.yml`

 ## Highlight Color